 The term itself does not distinguish between intentional and unintentional bathos.
-Intentional use of the device is highly effective in satire and absurdist humor, where a topic may be approached in a grand or highly evocative manner – only to suddenly switch to a more mundane or vulgar comment.
+Intentional use of the device is highly effective in satire and absurdist humor, where a topic may be approached in a grand or highly evocative manner – only to suddenly switch to more mundane or vulgar words.

 For an almost constant stream of intentional bathos, just sit down and watch the various works of the Monty Python team, or enduring television phenomenon The Simpsons.

 On the unintentional side of things, bathos is the effect felt when a narrative swings between deadly serious, intellectual rumination and ill-fitting everyday topics, to the degree that it becomes unintentionally funny – highlighting the serious elements as forced or melodramatic.
 This was, in fact, Pope’s original intention when he coined the term – to criticize the overly sentimental poets and authors of his time.

 Examples could include: There he goes; the greatest hero of our time.
 A man above men, the epitome of the infallible will to which we should all aspire: The DMV desk clerk.

 This one has nothing to do with bank robberies or murder mysteries (not directly, anyway), but makes for a highly involving thread you can run through any collection of shorter tales.